 Congressman Duncan's efforts to cut government waste, reduce taxes, and limit bureaucratic red tape have been recognized by various organizations and national news media such as FOX News, ABC News, CBS News, The Wall Street Journal, CNN, U.S. News and World Report, and others.
 He was named the most fiscally conservative Member of the U.S. House by the National Taxpayers Union in 2011 and is one of the few Members of Congress to receive the Citizens Against Government Waste Super Hero Award.

 In addition to his Washington office, Congressman Duncan maintains offices in Knoxville and Maryville.
 He has established a reputation for providing extensive constituent services and staying in touch with residents of the Second District by attending hundreds of public events and holding countless constituent meetings.
 Although Congressman Duncan spends more time in East Tennessee than in Washington, he maintains one of the best attendance records in the entire Congress.

 Congressman Duncan is an Elder at Eastminster Presbyterian Church.
 He is married to the former Lynn Hawkins of Sewanee, Tennessee.
-They have four children (Tara, Whitney, John, and Zane) as well as six grandchildren.
+They have four children (Tara, Whitney, John, and Zane) as well as eight grandchildren.